Call signaling messages may be passed in two ways:

 Special care has to be taken on Windows, as RTP handling threads are subject

 to the same limit of 64 sockets as signaling threads.
-Each RTP thread is
+Thus on Windows each RTP thread is

 able to handle at most 32 proxied calls (2 sockets per call).